isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 - If you do not allow that, it is painful for everybody.
   - That includes us, because we can test slower, so Oracle MySQL gets less feedback.
   - That includes Oracle MySQL itself, because it makes nifty features such as `CLONE` needlessly specific and much less useful.
-- We will, even with today's the degree of automation, never be able to upgrade by dump and restore, just because reindexing is very, very expensive.
+- We will, even with today's degree of automation, never be able to upgrade by dump and restore, just because reindexing is very, very expensive.
 It is just too much data.

 Binary in-place upgrade and downgrade paths are completely non-optional.
 We will never have the hell of the 5.1 to 5.5 transition again.